Key takeaways:

 Messy or incomplete data

-Since AI depends on accurate, structured information to make decisions, poor data leads to unreliable results that can misguide your strategy.
+Since AI depends on accurate, structured information to make decisions, poor data can yield unreliable results that misguide your strategy.

 How to fix it: Clean and organize your data before feeding it into AI systems.
 Remove duplicates, fix errors, and fill in missing details to ensure accuracy.
 High-quality data leads to reliable insights and better performance.